What's the difference between an MD and a DO?

 Either type of doctor can go on to specialize in a certain area of medicine, but DO's tend to choose areas such as general internal medicine, pediatrics and family medicine that allow them to focus on holistic wellness.
 Both MD's and DO's can prescribe medications and treat diseases with equal competency.

-Visit Find a Prevea Provider to read biographical information on each of our providers, including all those who became Medical Doctors, and also our Doctors of Osteopathy.
+Visit Find a Prevea Provider to read biographical information on each of our providers, including all those who became Doctors of Medicine, and also our Doctors of Osteopathic Medicine.